 - Use almond or cashew milk in place of dairy milk.

 - Use cashews in place of eggs.

 - Use Medjool dates in place of sugar.

 According to the USDA, eggnog provides many energy and many nutrients that include protein, calcium, magnesium, phosphorus, potassium, sodium, zinc, and B vitamins.
 Please head over to Is Eggnog Healthy for more details.

 Let us look at how to make this easily at home!

 Homemade Eggnog Recipe

-Preparing eggnog is not that monstrous of a task.
-It involves the mixing of certain ingredients, heating them, and then refrigerating the whole mix.
-We have discussed the detailed recipe below.
+Preparing eggnog involves the mixing of certain ingredients, heating them, and then refrigerating the whole mix.
+Here is the detailed recipe.

-- Step 1: Add eggs, sugar, and a pinch of salt to a bowl.
+- Add eggs, sugar, and a pinch of salt to a bowl.

-- Step 3: Add milk and 3/4 of the cream to a saucepan and heat it till the liquid starts to steam.
+- Add milk and 3/4 of the cream to a saucepan and heat it till the liquid starts to steam.

-- Step 4: Mix the egg batter with milk and cream.
+- Mix the egg batter with milk and cream.

-- Step 5: Re-heat the milk-egg mixture on medium heat now and keep stirring it till the mixture is thick enough to stick to the spoon.
+- Re-heat the milk-egg mixture on medium heat now, and keep stirring it until the mixture is thick enough to stick to the spoon.

-- Step 6: Add nutmeg and vanilla extract to the mix and let it cool.
+- Add nutmeg and vanilla extract to the mix and allow it to cool.
 You can keep it in the refrigerator for 3-4 days for optimum temperature and consistency levels.